Would you like to help the University Library with georeferencing maps from the VU’s Map collection ? Your help is very welcome!

 The aim of the current Georeferencing project is to georeference the oldest maps in VU Amsterdam’s map collection dating from 1600 up to 1920.
 We have divided these maps into four subsets:

-We now embark on the fourth and last set: 1900-1920.
+We are up and running on the fourth and last set: 1900-1920.
 Although the large majority of maps date within this time range, a number of maps will be more recent than 1920.

 Below you see the progress of the current set: